evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-three.md

 description: >-
   Searching through decades old devices one day, in search of a new tool, I found something I didnt think much of at first.
-After some experiments however, It turns out had found what would an incredible tool.
+After some experiments however, It turns out I had found what would an incredible tool.
 featuredImage:
   type: ImageBlock
   url: 'http://res.cloudinary.com/dd4d1ezxa/image/upload/v1723866027/IT_tsz3jb.png'